Conveniently located to serve New York City & Manhattan, NY

-Otoplasty, the correction of prominent or protruding ears, is one of the most common plastic surgery procedures that is performed to correct developmental abnormalities from birth.
-Dr. John E. Sherman is particularly interested in the correction of prominent ears and performs otoplasties or “ear pinning” on a regular basis.
-He has been featured in magazines for the correction of prominent ears in children, and has performed the procedure on the Today Show.
+The past year, according to the statistics of the American Society of Plastic Surgeons over 35,000 otoplasties were performed.
+Of course this is a small percentage of cosmetic cases performed by board-certified plastic surgeons.
+However, it is one of the most common operations performed in our office.
+Dr. Sherman has been featured in magazines for the correction of prominent ears in children, and has performed the procedure on the Today Show.
 Dr. Sherman is also the inventor of an instrument that helps in the correction of prominent ears.

 Because of his individual interest in ear correction, Dr. Sherman has produced several videos that are on available on his YouTube channel.
 These Clips show the individual anatomy of the operation, the operation itself, and the postoperative result.
 The videos have been viewed over 100,000 times and we encourage you to visit these sites, they are quite informative.

 + What to Expect in the Operating Room

 If the patient is a young child, he or she may be apprehensive in the operating room.
 This is normal and to be expected.
 Dr. Sherman recommends that otoplasty on children be performed under general anesthesia at the hospital.
 During the induction of anesthesia, one parent is allowed in the room until the child is asleep.
 This is assuring and comforting for the child as well as the parents.

 If otoplasty is performed for the adolescent or adult, it can be performed under intravenous sedation in our fully accredited outpatient facility.
 Our anesthesiologists are fully trained and board-certified and experienced.